 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (rationale 1): The Working Group affirms Recommendation 6 from the 2007 policy, which states: “Strings must not be contrary to generally accepted legal norms relating to morality and public order that are enforceable under generally accepted and internationally recognized principles of law.
-Examples of such limitations that are internationally recognized include, but are not limited to, restrictions defined in the Paris Convention for the Protection of Industrial Property (in particular restrictions on the use of some strings as trademarks), and the Universal Declaration of Human Rights (in particular, limitations to freedom of speech rights).”
+Recommendation 6 from the 2007 policy is affirmed under Topic 31: Objections.
+Recommendation 6 is also relevant to this topic.

 Recommendation 9.1: Mandatory Public Interest Commitments (PICs) currently captured in Specification 11 3(a)-(d) of the Registry Agreement must continue to be included in Registry Agreements for gTLDs in subsequent procedures.
 Noting that mandatory PICs were not included in the 2007 recommendations, this recommendation puts existing practice into policy.
 One adjustment to the 2012 implementation is included in the following recommendation (Recommendation 9.2).

 Recommendation 9.2: Provide single-registrant TLDs with exemptions and/or waivers to mandatory PICs included in Specification 11 3(a) and Specification 11 3(b).